OCLC-Developer-Network/devconnect-online-oclc-apis-101/tutorial/tutorial-05.md

 6. Make the test pass by creating BibError class and constructor
     1. In the src directory create a file named BibError.js to represent the BibError Class
-    2. Open BibError.php and declare BibError class
+    2. Open BibError.js and declare BibError class
     ```
     const xpath = require('xpath');
     const dom = require('xmldom').DOMParser;